In yesterday’s post, I wrote about WHAT a Compelling Point of View is and WHY it is a performance optimizer and differentiator.

 - years of application (work performance hours)

-- diversity of formal study (theoretical expertise of a variety of methodologies)
+- diversity of formal study (theoretical expertise that includes a variety of methodologies)

 - diversity of application (work performance hours within a variety of contexts)